pxlbrain-games/rottn/designdocument.md

 ---
-*Option: Upon death the character enters limbo, hades, an endless realm of decay in which all dead player* *character wander aimlessly and hopelessly around, while harsh death winds eat away at them, slowly turning them to dust.*
+*Option: Upon death the character enters limbo, hades, an endless realm of decay in which all dead player* *characters wander aimlessly and hopelessly around, while harsh death winds eat away at them, slowly turning them to dust.*
 *Only killing another player character and consuming their remaining essence can prolong their inevitable fate.*
 *If you're good, it's basically an open-ended PVP area.*